CVDao/dataParser/README.md

 Open terminal and navigate to this folder.
 Use the command "./processor.py" to run.

+**Output file will be overwritten with the new consolidated data.**

 # Updating:

 Navigate to the folder in terminal.
 Use the command "git pull".